Janaehall/ChildApp-Frontend/README.md

 ### Set Up

 Runs the app in the development mode.<br />
-Before you begin the following steps, please clone this repository along with <a href="https://github.com/Janaehall/ChildApp-Backend">ChildApp-Backend</a>
+Before you begin the following steps, please clone this repository along with [ChildApp-Backend](https://github.com/Janaehall/ChildApp-Backend)
   1. Navigate to ChildApp-backend and run the following commands to create the required databases and run the necessary migrations:
   ```
     rails db:create